JirosWorld/Django-starter-project/CODINGSTYLE.md

     ```scss
     div {  // Bad, tags may change an that would break our code
     }

-    artice { // Also bad, event semantic (descriptive) tags may change
+    article { // Also bad, event semantic (descriptive) tags may change
-    {
+    }

     h1 {  // Also bad, a marketeer may drop in and ask you to change it into an h2 (design will break and designer will be mad)
     }

     #content {  // Bad, we can't repeat this anymore because id's must be unique
     }

     .content {  // Better, content is our block
       .content__heading {  // Better, content__heading is a valid class name for an h1, or h2 in block content
       }
       .content__body {  // This could be a class name for a paragraph in block content
       }
     }

     .wysiwyg-content {
       h1 {  // Accaptable exception, we don't expect customers to adhere to BEM
       }